The 30 Best Museums In Holland (Suggested By Locals)

 Address: Museumeiland 1, 9711 ME Groningen

 The museum focuses on modern and contemporary art.
-The Groninger museum aims to surprise on the inside as much as it surprises on the outside.
+The Groninger Museum aims to surprise on the inside as much as it surprises on the outside.
 The exhibition about David Bowie was an excellent and successful example of this ambition.

 You can find more information about this museum or purchase tickets online here.